Homer Bryce Stadium

 Homer Bryce Stadium, located in Nacogdoches, Texas, is the home of Stephen F. Austin State University's Lumberjack football and Ladyjack and Lumberjack track and field events.
 The stadium includes a walking and running track open to the public.
 After renovations to take place over the summer of 2021 the track will be closed to the public.
 Recent renovations to the area include a sports medicine and academic center addition to the field house that houses the new athletic training program and the installation of a new artificial turf surface provided by a donation from a former Lumberjack football letterman.
-A state of the art video board with replay screen was completed in September 2016, home to largest video board in the South land Conference.
+A state of the art video board with replay screen was completed in September 2016, home to largest video board in the Southland Conference.

 History

 Opened in 1973 as Lumberjack Stadium, the stadium seats 14,575 fans.
 Using the hill surrounding the playing field ups the capacity to nearly 25,000.
 Record attendance at the stadium was set on October 28, 1995 when 23,617 fans witnessed a game against the McNeese State Cowboys.
 Homer Bryce Stadium is also home to many premier high school football playoff matchups and track meets.

 In 1986, the stadium was renamed Homer Bryce Stadium in honor of SFA benefactor Homer Bryce.